 It is important that you read the itinerary carefully, and take account of the rating we have given it.

-Although our challenges are not technical, they do require a good degree of physical fitness.
 The conditions will require stamina and strength, which you should recognise and train for.
 This will be a much better experience if you are fit and prepared.
-You should feel comfortable walking 6-8 hours per day.
+You should feel comfortable walking 6-9 hours per day, carrying a day sack with all the essentials (2kg of water, suncream, waterproofs, lip balm, snacks, etc.).

 In setting the maximum size of our groups, we take a number of factors into account.